How 20-year-old Rafael Devers became Boston's biggest deadline addition

 And despite the defensive miscues in Devers' short Triple-A stint, Febles characterized him as having "soft hands and quick feet," echoing the evaluations of Salem manager Joe Oliver and New York Mets Double-A manager Luis Rojas, who managed Devers in winter ball for the past two years.

-"You see his body and he might not look very athletic, like a guy who's going to steal 10 bases in a season or even five," Rojas says.
+"You see his body, and he might not look very athletic, like a guy who's going to steal 10 bases in a season or even five," Rojas says.
 "But he moves a lot better than what you think.
 And the one thing that really catches your eye is his attitude.
 He's always smiling, no matter what happens."

 Ah, yes.
 The smile.
-If there has been one defining feature about Devers since his call-up it is the ever-present smile spread across his face, the same “big, toothy” grin Romero remembers from scouting him as a teenager.
+If there has been one defining feature about Devers since his call-up, it is the ever-present smile spread across his face, the same “big, toothy” grin Romero remembers from scouting him as a teenager.

 It also might be as valuable to the Red Sox as any home runs Devers hits.
 For a team that has been characterized by David Price's scowl and often appears to not be having much fun in its quest to stay atop the AL East, the Sox could benefit from the positivity Devers seems to bring.

 "He’s young.
 He’s fully enjoying the game, taking it all in," Betts says.
-"That kind of shows us what we need to do, just enjoy the game.
+"That kind of shows us what we need to do -- just enjoy the game.
 He’s definitely doing that."

-Said Romero: "It's refreshing, it's energetic, it's positive.
+Says Romero: "It's refreshing.
+It's energetic.
+It's positive.
 You just hope that never changes.
 And you know what, since [he was] 15 years old, it hasn't.
 I just think that's who he is."

 FEBLES NOTICED SOMETHING else about Devers.
 He has some of the same idiosyncrasies as Texas Rangers third baseman Adrian Beltre, a fellow Dominican and the newest member of the 3,000-hit club.